-If you drive, the Magic Kingdom/Ticket and Transportation Center (TTC) parking lot opens about two hours before the park's official opening.
-After paying a fee, you are directed to a parking space, then transported by tram to the TTC, where you catch either a monorail or ferry to the park's entrance.
+If you drive, the Magic Kingdom Transportation and Ticket Center (TTC) parking lot opens about 2 hours before the park’s official opening.
+For driving directions, see page 449.
+After paying a fee, you’re directed to a parking space, then transported by tram to the TTC, where you catch either a monorail or a ferry to the park’s entrance.

-If you bring your own stroller, a Ridgewood, New Jersey, family recommends the ferry (which starts operating 30-60 minutes before park opening):
+If you bring a stroller, a Ridgewood, New Jersey, family recommends the ferry (which starts operating 30–60 minutes before park opening):

 The ferry from the TTC to the Magic Kingdom dock is a must if you’re using a stroller.
 You can drive the stroller right onto the ferry and then just head to the back of the ferry to be the first ones off when it docks.

-If you're staying at the Contemporary, Polynesian, or Grand Floridian Resorts, you can commute directly to the Magic Kingdom by monorail (guests at the Contemporary can walk there more quickly).
-The Polynesian and Grand Floridian also offer shared boat service to the Magic Kingdom.
-If you stay at Wilderness Lodge and Villas or Fort Wilderness Campground, you will take a boat or bus (boats will not run in inclement weather).
-Guests at other Disney resorts can reach the park by bus.
-All Disney lodging guests, whether they arrive by bus, monorail, or boat, are deposited at the park's entrance, bypassing the TTC.
+If you’re staying at the Contemporary, Bay Lake Tower, Polynesian Village, or Grand Floridian Resort, you can commute to the Magic Kingdom by monorail (guests at the first two can walk to the park more quickly).
+If you’re staying at Wilderness Lodge & Villas or Fort Wilderness Resort & Campground, you can take a boat or bus.
+Guests at other Walt Disney World resorts can reach the park by bus.
+All Disney lodging guests, regardless of conveyance, are deposited at the park’s entrance, bypassing the TTC.

-The guidemap lists all attractions, shops, and eating places; provides helpful information about first aid, baby care, and assistance for the disabled; and gives tips for good photos.
-It lists times for the day's special events, live entertainment, Disney character parades, and concerts, and it also tells when and where to find Disney characters.
-Often the guidemap is supplemented by a daily entertainment schedule known as a Times Guide.
-In addition to listing performance times, the Times Guide also provides info on Disney character appearances and what Disney calls "Special Hours."
-Special Hours usually refers to attractions that open late or close early and to the operating hours of park restaurants.
+The guide map found there lists all attractions, shops, and eating places; provides information about first aid, baby care, and assistance for the disabled; and gives tips for good photos.
+It lists times for the day’s special events, live entertainment, Disney-character parades, and concerts, and it also tells when and where to find Disney characters.

 Because Cinderella Castle is large, designate a very specific meeting spot, like the entrance to Cinderella's Royal Table restaurant at the rear of the castle.

-Cinderella Castle, at the entrance to Fantasyland, is the Magic Kingdom’s architectural icon and visual center.
+Cinderella Castle, at the entrance to Fantasyland, is the Magic Kingdom’s visual center.
 If you start in Adventureland and go clockwise around the Magic Kingdom, the castle spires will always be roughly on your right; if you start in Tomorrowland and go counterclockwise through the park, the spires will always be roughly on your left.
-The castle is an excellent meeting place if your group decides to split up or is separated accidentally.
+The castle is an excellent meeting place if your group decides to split up or gets separated accidentally.